Home » Course » Entree » Mushroom Bourguignon

 Reduce heat to medium, add the carrots, onions, garlic, thyme, salt and pepper, saute for 5 to 7 minutes, stirring occasionally, until onions are lightly browned.

-Slowly add the red wine to the pot and scrap any bits that are stuck to the bottom or sides.
+Slowly add the red wine to the pot and scrape any bits that are stuck to the bottom or sides.
 Turn heat to medium-high and reduce wine by half.

 Stir in tomato paste and broth, bring to a boil, reduce heat to low and simmer for 20 minutes, or until mushrooms are very tender.
 Let simmer, covered or cover askewed, stirring occasionally and enjoy the wonderful aroma.